-Students meet together once a week here in Baldivis, WA for lessons.
-The classes are geared towards understanding the New Testament.
+Classes are provided via a live interactive webinar.
+They are geared towards understanding the New Testament.
 The New Testament itself, however, is not actually read until late in the second year in order to prevent students from thinking they are reading Greek when they are actually more reliant upon their memory of the Bible than Greek paradigms, idioms and vocabulary.
 Although the courses are quite flexible, the following provides an overview of the content of each year.

 Working through Mounce’s Basics of Biblical Greek in conjunction with the reading of the first 20 chapters of my Animal Story, a graded Greek reader.

 W. D. Mounce, The Basics of Biblical Greek, 3rd ed.
 (Grand Rapids: Zondervan, 2009)

 More advanced grammar including the ability to read and write in a more pure Attic dialect.
 Readings in Animal Story are continued.
 The reference grammar of Smyth is introduced and used.
 Simple Greek prose composition is taught using the first century textbook of Theon’s Progymnasmata (‘preliminary exercises’).
 Simple texts are read such as 1 Enoch 1-11 and then one’s teeth are cut on portions of the New Testament.

 H. W. Smyth, A Greek Grammar for Colleges (New York: American Book Company, 1920)

 G. A. Kennedy (transl. w. introduction and notes), Progymnasmata: Greek Textbooks of Prose Composition and Rhetoric (Atlanta: Society of Biblical Literature, 2003)